CS109Group67/lendingclub/EDA.md

 We removed variables from the `loanstats` dataset that would not be meaningful in the modeling for the following reasons:
 1. LC recently began reporting some new varaibles which are not reported in the term-complete subset.
-2. LC recently began accepting joint application loans and the variables related to coborrowers are empty in the term-complete subset.
+2. LC recently began accepting joint loans and variables related to coborrowers are empty in the term-complete subset.
-3. We designed three outcome features (see next section) based on the larger set of dependent variables
+3. We designed three outcome features based on the set of dependent variables (see next section)
-4. Some features are non-standard or otherwise unmeaningful.
+4. Some variables are non-standard text descriptions or otherwise inconsequential